 In addition to the Charter, the Statutes, Regulations and Ordinances represent the University's key instruments of governance and set out its objectives, powers and framework of governance.

 As a self-governing institution with charitable status, the University enjoys a high degree of autonomy.
-It receives around a quarter of its funding from the Government's Higher Education Funding Council for England (HEFCE) which also acts as the main regulator for universities to ensure they fulfil their charity law obligations.
-The University makes annual returns of information to HEFCE and also submits an annual Operating and Financial Review to Companies House.
+The Office for Students (OfS) acts as the main regulator for universities to ensure they fulfil their charity law obligations.
+The University makes annual returns of information to the OfS and also submits an annual Operating and Financial Review to Companies House.

 The University receives both public and private funding and therefore has a duty to observe the highest standards of governance and good practice appropriate to both private and public sector bodies.

-The University is committed to best practice in all aspects of corporate governance and has chosen a code of conduct based on the principles set out in the Governance Code of Practice as re-issued by the Committee of University Chairs (CUC) in March 2009.
+The University is committed to best practice in all aspects of corporate governance and has chosen a code of conduct based on the principles set out in the Governance Code of Practice as re-issued by the Committee of University Chairs (CUC) revised in June 2018.
 This code of practice includes in its ‘general principles of Governance’ the responsibilities of members of governing bodies, the conduct of governing bodies and the regulation of resource management.

 In both governance and management, the University also subscribes to the seven principles set out by the Nolan Committee’s report on Standards in Public Life.
 These are the benchmarks against which the University seeks to be judged and against which it judges itself.